DHIF22/2324_2dPOS/README.md

 ## 📂 Content Structure

 In this repository, you'll find all the materials Herr Professor Schreiber shares for each lesson.
-For every lesson, there's a separate folder containing a Java package with all the classes discussed that day.
+For every lesson, there's a separate folder containing a Java package with all the content discussed that day.

 ## 📝 License